mjbots/moteus/docs/reference.md

 ## `servopos.position_min` ##

 The minimum allowed control position value, measured in rotations.
+If NaN, then no limit is applied.

 ## `servopos.position_max` ##

 The maximum allowed control position value, measured in rotations.
+If NaN, then no limit is applied.

 ## `servo.pid_position` ##